 Front Office Coordinator

-The Front Office Coordinator (FOC) provides invaluable support to individuals participating in Samaritan Ministry’s Next Step Program by:
+Front Office Coordinators (FOC) provides invaluable support to individuals participating in Samaritan Ministry’s Next Step Program by:

-- Describing the Next Step Program to callers; and
+- Showing the Next Step Program video to prospective participants

-- Helping program participants complete a Next Step Program registration form.
+- Assisting new participants to complete the Next Step Program registration

 - Filling out online job applications.

-Other duties might include: assisting with resumes and cover letters; checking references; running practice job interviews with participants.
+Other duties may include: assisting with resumes and cover letters; checking references; running practice job interviews with participants.

 On-going and Group Volunteer Needs